What is autism?

 For more information about the behaviours relating to autism, visit our signs and characteristics page.

-Do people with autism make friends?
+Do autistic people make friends?

 For more information about the behaviours relating to autism, visit our signs and characteristics page.